Now, listen to the audio version of this post.

 That doesn’t sound distracting…

 “Neither athlete had time to warm up the vault they planned to do.”

 I love that this is constructed as “if only Bela had been on the floor it would have been fine” rather than “if only Bela had actually trusted another coach once and just settled down, it would have been fine.”

 Ah, but the Karolyi legend is a powerful force.

 Also, Kerri thinks Bela only weighed 180 pounds at the time.
-She tried to think of a really, really heavy weight and was like, “Uh…180?”
+Sure.
+You know she tried to think of a really, really, really heavy weight and was like, “Uh…180?”